akanalytics/odonata/docs/README.md

 # Odonata
 A chess engine written in Rust.

-Odonata is designed by [Andy Watkins](https://github.com/akanalytics), with [Mark Raistrick](https://github.com/raistrma) assisting with designs and discussion.
+Odonata was created by [Andy Watkins](https://github.com/akanalytics), with [Mark Raistrick](https://github.com/raistrma) assisting with designs and discussion.
 Bugs in the Rust code will certainly be mine though - Andy ;-)

 My lockdown hobby was writing a chess engine, and learning Python and Rust in the process.
 I started Decemeber 2020.
 Python and Rust are very different from Java, which I had programmed maybe 10 years previous.
 Certainly my first efforts at Rust are not very clean, clever or idiomatic, but the code improves as I revisit areas to build improvements.